Yoeri-z/bon_notifiers/README.md

 # bon_notifiers

 `bon_notifiers` is a collection of custom notifiers and mixins that I use in my projects.
-This package provides various utilities to handle state management in Flutter applications, focusing on `AsyncListenable` and `AsyncNotifier` implementations, as well as builders for reactive UI updates.
+This package provides various utilities to extend on flutters Notifier principle.
+Primarily focussing on handling asynchronous operations with less boilerplates.

-Everything in this package is well-documented to help you integrate it into your projects easily.
+For a full statemanagement solution you can bundle this package with provider and flutters default notifiers.

 ## Features